Pascale Petit (poet)

 Pascale Petit (born 20 December 1953), is a French-born British poet of French, Welsh and Indian heritage.
 She was born in Paris and grew up in France and Wales.
 She trained as a sculptor at the Royal College of Art and was a visual artist for the first part of her life.
 She has travelled widely, particularly in the Peruvian and Venezuelan Amazon and India.

-Petit has published eight poetry collections, four of which were shortlisted for the T. S. Eliot Prize.
-Her seventh collection Mama Amazonica won the RSL Ondaatje Prize in 2018 and the inaugural Laurel Prize for Poetry in 2020.
+Petit has published one novel and nine poetry collections, four of which were shortlisted for the T. S. Eliot Prize.
+Her seventh collection Mama Amazonica won the Ondaatje Prize in 2018 and the inaugural Laurel Prize for Poetry in 2020.
 In 2018, Petit was elected as a Fellow of the Royal Society of Literature.